eclipse-amlen/amlen/operator/README.md

 4. Update the operator versions in Amlen main branch ready to the next release

-The older process (that would be needed if we had testing infrastructure folloeing thhe the main branch is)) push a change that moves the version from the current alpha version to the actual version, ie if the version is 1.0.3-a then submit a PR to change it to version 1.0.3
+The older process (that would be needed if we had testing infrastructure folloeing the the main branch is)) push a change that moves the version from the current alpha version to the actual version, ie if the version is 1.0.3-a then submit a PR to change it to version 1.0.3